 - You offer multiple languages on your website.

-- You can customize other types of elements such as discount coupons and very specific marketing campaigns.
+- You can customize other types of elements, such as discount coupons and particular marketing campaigns.

-- If you have an online store, you can modify the taxes on your products automatically, depending on where they visit you from.
+- If you have an online store, you can automatically modify the taxes on your products, depending on where they visit you.

-- If there are certain legal banners, you can make a said banner “only annoy” those who visit you from, in this example, Europe.
+- If there are particular legal banners, you can make a said banner “only annoy” those who visit you from, in this example, Europe.

 - Continuing with the online store, you can restrict products depending on where they visit you from.

-- You can add a layer of security to your website, “kicking” out of your website any visit from countries that do not interest you.
+- You can add a layer of security to your website, “kicking” out of your website any visitor from countries that do not interest you.